xRahul/xRahul.github.io/_posts/2017-02-08-install-adb-drivers-on-your-system.markdown

 ---
 title: Install ADB drivers on your system
-description: How to install ADB drivers on Mac, Linux and Windows without installing the full android sdk or the android studio
+description: How to install ADB drivers on Mac, Linux and Windows without installing the full Android SDK or the Android Studio.
 tags: [package, android]
 ---

 {:.reveal}
 You don't need to install the entire android development environment to get the adb now.
-Google collectively refers to ADB, fastboot, and a few other utilities as the Platform Tools package and has provided them seperately now.
+Google collectively refers to ADB, fastboot, and a few other utilities as the Platform Tools package and has provided them separately now.
 This post is assuming you don't have android sdk or android studio installed.

 {:.reveal}